NodesOnFire/GBP-MPs/README.md

-# A collection of compact Mathematical Programs for the Graph Burning Problem
+# Mathematical Programs for the Graph Burning Problem
 # Acronyms
 |  | Acronym |
 | :--- | :---: |